Mercateo/component-check/examples/static-components-css-modules/angular-1/README.md

-# Static components in Redux
+# Static components in Angular 1

 ## Install

 1. Clone this repository.
-2. Go to `$ cd examples/static-components-jsx/react`.
+2. Go to `$ cd examples/static-components-css-modules/angular-1`.
 3. Install all dependencies with `$ npm install`.

 ## Usage